owncloud-archive/documentation/user_manual/files/federated_cloud_sharing.rst

 *In effect* there are three — all owned by the original sharer (James).

 The key point to keep in mind is that when a share is re-shared, it’s shared, internally, on behalf of the original owner.
-To keep track of all this, during the share process reference are created between the shares, that show:
+To keep track of all this, during the share process references are created between the shares, that show:

 * James was the original owner of the shared resource
 * James shared a copy with Mary and Mary re-shared a copy with Paul.